-- Promote sustainable and environmentally friendly gardening
+- propagating native plants, for revegetation and to promote sustainable and environmentally friendly gardening

 - weeding and planting in Minyirr Park and remnant bushland in Broome